ST10257863/PROG7311_POE-Part2_ST10257863/README.md

 - Use the "Logout" button to end your session.

 ## Troubleshooting

-- If you encounter any issues with database migrations, try deleting the `Migrations` folder and running `Add-Migration InitialCreate` followed by `Update-Database`.
+- If you encounter issues with database connections:
+  - Ensure SQL Server is running.
+  - Verify the connection string in `appsettings.json` is correct for your environment.
+  - Check that you have necessary permissions to create and modify databases.

+- If you face problems with migrations:
+  - Try deleting the `Migrations` folder.
+  - Run `dotnet ef migrations add InitialCreate` to create a new initial migration.
+  - Then run `dotnet ef database update` to apply the migration.

-- For any other issues, please check the console output for error messages and ensure all prerequisites are correctly installed.
+- For any other issues:
+  - Check the console output for error messages.
+  - Ensure all prerequisites are correctly installed.
+  - Verify that you're using the correct .NET SDK version (9.0).

+  ## Additional Notes

+- This application uses SQL Server.
+Ensure you have the necessary SQL Server instance and permissions set up before running the application.
+- The database will be automatically created and seeded with initial data when you run the migrations.